t0mpr1c3/knotty/README.md

 Grid-based editors are handy for colorwork.
 [Knitspeak](https://stitch-maps.com/about/knitspeak/) is great for lace.
 Knotty aims for the best of both worlds.
-It's a way to design knitting patterns that looks a lot like Knitspeak, but can handle multiple colors of yarn.
+It's a way to design knitting patterns that incorporate both textured stitches and multiple colors of yarn.

 ## Features